Cut college costs

 Ralph knows that businesses are attracted to well-governed states.
 He was in the Virginia Senate when the Great Recession hit, and he voted to cut spending by $4.6 billion to keep our budget balanced.
 He also supported tax relief for Virginia homeowners.
 Governors of both parties have conducted government efficiency reviews, and Ralph supports another complete audit of state operations because taxpayers deserve to know their money is being spent wisely.

 Hate isn’t a Virginia value.
 Ralph will be a brick wall against the discrimination of the Trump Administration.
 Ralph knows every person deserves to be treated equally—no matter who they are or who they love.
 Unfortunately, Republicans too often disagree.
 Ralph has a long history of standing up for LGBT Virginians, from opposing bathroom bills that discriminate against transgender people, to to fighting to protect LGBT people from workplace and adoption discrimination.
 Not only is protecting LGBT equality the right thing to do, building an inclusive, fair Virginia is good for business.

 Donald Trump has made his first priority as president to roll back women’s access to reproductive healthcare and to take us back to the days before Roe v.
 Wade.
 Ralph is committed to fighting for Virginia women, especially their right to quality, affordable healthcare.
 As a physician, Ralph believes women’s healthcare choices are personal and best left between a woman and her doctor—not politicians in Richmond or Washington, DC.
 Ralph will fight for women so they can decide when to start a family, and he is an advocate for expanding access to long-acting reversible contraceptives like IUDs, as well as protecting a woman’s right to choose.
 As a state senator, Ralph led the fight against the invasive transvaginal ultrasound mandate and opposed legislation that would limit access to women’s health clinics.
 Ralph is proud to have a 100 percent rating from Planned Parenthood.

-Teacher pay.
 Teacher pay in Virginia is now well below the national average, and we’re losing good teachers because of it.
 This is contributing to inequality in our education system, as rural and less affluent school districts cannot afford to supplement state funding.
 Ralph will work with Democrats and Republicans alike to attack inequality in education by raising pay for teacher—a bipartisan priority in Richmond.